aprilla/fork-me/README.md

 # fork-me

-I'm meant to be forked!
+It is meant to be forked!